neubot/neubot/doc/neubot.1.rst

 ``speedtest`` and ``dashtest``.
 For each test, there is a Neubot subcommand that allows one to run the test immediately (see the `SUBCOMMANDS`_ section).
-Moreover, Neubot schedules one test at random every 23 - 27 minutes.
+Moreover, Neubot schedules one test at random every 23 - 27 minutes; the likelyhood with which tests are selected is not equal for all tests, depending on the Neubot release certain tests are selected more often.

 The ``bittorrent`` test emulates BitTorrent peer-wire protocol and estimates the round-trip time, the download and the upload goodput